Major Wall Street players plan new exchange to challenge NYSE, Nasdaq

-NEW YORK (Reuters) - Morgan Stanley (MS.N), Fidelity Investments, Citadel Securities LLC and a host of other financial companies have agreed to jointly launch a new low-cost bourse that will compete with the New York Stock Exchange and Nasdaq.
+NEW YORK (Reuters) - Morgan Stanley, Fidelity Investments, Citadel Securities LLC and a host of other financial companies have agreed to jointly launch a new low-cost bourse that will compete with the New York Stock Exchange and Nasdaq.

 In a joint statement on Monday, the companies said the new exchange would look to increase competition, improve operational transparency, reduce fixed costs and simplify equity trading in the United States.

-The venture will be called Members Exchange, or MEMX, and will be funded and controlled by nine institutions, including Bank of America Merrill Lynch (BAC.N), Charles Schwab Corp (SCHW.N), E*TRADE Financial Corp (ETFC.O), TD Ameritrade Holdings Corp (AMTD.O), UBS (UBSG.S) and Virtu Financial (VIRT.O).
+The venture will be called Members Exchange, or MEMX, and will be funded and controlled by nine institutions, including Bank of America Merrill Lynch, Charles Schwab Corp, E*TRADE Financial Corp, TD Ameritrade Holdings Corp, UBS and Virtu Financial.

 The new exchange comes after years of complaints from brokers and traders over what they see as too high fees charged by U.S. stock exchanges for data on stock trades.